NikoLewis/guess-that-goodboy/README.md

 - _add eventlisteners to all imgs that pops up modal_
 - modal with show selected dog image and 4 button choices with dog breeds
 - when 1 of 4 buttons is selected:
-  -disable all buttons (they will need to be reset to on above) using a class and css
+  -disable all buttons (they will need to be reset to on above)
   - some graphic to show correct or incorrect
   - close modal*
   - then leave the gameboard image marked approriately